simonerom/depin-ai-demo/README.md

 Prediction: [92.0, 76.0, 400.0] -> Running
 ```

 The model file is located in the `model`directory.
-Feel free to customize the training data in the `data/` directory and customize `src/main.rs` accordingly.
+Feel free to customize the training data in the `data/` directory and modify `src/main.rs` as needed.

 ### Build the W3bstream prover